 In addition, this policy is also applicable for:

-- Any entity that leases or utilizes space on any state hospital campus (including but not limited to other state government departments, community providers of DBHDD services such as crisis stabilization programs, private companies operating with a state contract, etc.)
+- Any entity that leases or utilizes space on any state hospital campus (including but not limited to other state government departments, community providers of DBHDD services, private companies operating with a state contract, etc.)

 It is the policy of DBHDD to provide a tobacco-free and smoke-free environment in all DBHDD facilities as defined in this policy.
 Tobacco use and smoking are therefore prohibited in and on the grounds of applicable facilities owned, occupied or operated by DBHDD and in all vehicles owned by or assigned to DBHDD.

 This policy prohibiting the use of tobacco and smoking is applicable to employees, contracted workers, consumers, customers, vendors, and visitors at DBHDD facilities as defined in this policy.

 - Tobacco use includes inhaling, exhaling, burning, or carrying any tobacco product including cigarettes, cigars, pipes, as well as smokeless/dipping and chewing tobacco.

 - Smoking as defined in this policy refers to all tobacco use and lighting or smoking of tobacco and non-tobacco products, including any electronic smoking or cigarette devices.

 - Employee means an individual who is employed by a business in consideration for direct or indirect monetary wages or profit.
 For purposes of this policy, employee includes contracted workers for DBHDD.